 Campaign season, however, got off to a rocky start for Noem as she came under the scrutiny of a state ethics board.
-In August, the board found evidence that Noem had interfered with a state agency to aid her daughter’s real estate appraiser licensure.
+In August, the board found evidence that Noem had interfered with a state agency to aid her daughter’s real estate appraisal licensure.
 The board also asked the state’s Division of Criminal Investigation to probe her use of the state’s airplane, but the prosecutor overseeing the investigation said last month it found nothing to support a criminal prosecution.

 The governor has portrayed the complaints as political retribution from former Attorney General Jason Ravnsborg, who filed them as he faced pressure from Noem to resign over his conduct surrounding a fatal car crash with a pedestrian in 2020.

-Smith criticized Noem’s out-of-state travels as a sign she is more focused on her personal ambition rather than the job at home.
+Meanwhile, Smith also criticized Noem’s out-of-state travels as a sign she is more focused on her personal ambition rather than the job at home.
 He cast himself as a moderate, focused on the state’s practical needs and touted a record of bipartisanship as the Democratic leader in the House.

+In ad after ad, the governor labeled Smith an “extreme liberal” in an effort to peel away moderate voters — a group without which Smith couldn’t win.
 Republicans have nearly twice as many registered voters in South Dakota as Democrats, and in some places — including the state’s most populated county, Minnehaha — registered Democrats have slipped behind even independents.

 Democrats have not won the governor’s office since the 1970s.